abadi199/intl-phone-input/README.md

         { baseConfig | dialCodeFormatter = \dialCode -> "(+" ++ dialCode ++ ")" }
 ```
 ## Styling
+`IntlPhoneInput` comes with minimal amount of styles.
+It doesn't even come with any styles for the phone number input field because everybody usually have their own styles for the input field.
+You can always override the styles in your own css or inject the class name into the input field by passing the custom `Html` attributes to the `customIntlPhoneInput` function.

 ### With Elm-Css
 If you use [`elm-css`](http://package.elm-lang.org/packages/rtfeldman/elm-css/latest), all the CSS classes can be found at `IntlPhoneInput.Css.Class` and CSS styles can be found at `IntlPhoneInput.Css.css`.
 Include the `css` into your `elm-css` compile/style function.